Solutions-Guy/computercraft/README.md

 * Door // slot 2
 * Roof material // slot 3
 * Torch // slot 4
 Note: Turtles have a total of 16 slots.
-Turtles cannot carry an infinite amount of items, but you can program them to get items from chests.
+Turtles cannot carry an infinite amount of items, but you can program them to get more items from chests.

 ## Deploy the Turtle
 Create a program and save it to a disk drive.

 Go into Turtle command line, and enter:
 ```